Antarctic Ocean Flows: an excerpt from Atlas of a Changing Earth (4k format)

 A self-consistent dataset of the Antarctic Ice Sheet based on the conservation of mass

 Credit: Morlighem, M., Rignot, E., Binder, T. et al. Deep glacial troughs and stabilizing ridges unveiled beneath the margins of the Antarctic ice sheet.
-Nature Geoscience 13, 132–137 (2020)See more visualizations using this data set
+Nature Geoscience 13, 132–137 (2020)See all pages that use this dataset

 High resolution, time-stamped Digital Surface Model (DSM) of Antarctica at 100-meter spatial resolution

 Credit: DEMs provided by the Byrd Polar and Climate Research Center and the Polar Geospatial.
 Computer time provided through a Blue Waters Innovation Initiative.
-DEMs produced using data from DigitalGlobe, Inc.See more visualizations using this data set
+DEMs produced using data from DigitalGlobe, Inc.See all pages that use this dataset

 Note: While we identify the data sets used in these visualizations, we do not store any further details, nor the data sets themselves on our site.